AdobeDocs/platform-learn.en/help/tutorial-web-sdk/conclusion.md

 ---
-title: Conclusion and next steps
+title: Conclusion and next steps of the Web SDK tutorial
-description: What to do next after completing the tutorial
+description: What to do next after completing the Web SDK tutorial
 recommendations: display,noCatalog
 exl-id: ca28374a-9fe0-44de-a7ac-0aa046712515
 ---